GurpreetSDeol/Public-Health-and-Air-Quality-Impact-Analysis-via-ETL-Data-Pipeline/README.md

 # Overview
 The goal of this project is to analyse and monitor weather and air pollution data for major global cities using a time series approach.
 This pipeline extracts real-time data from public APIs, stores it in a PostgreSQL database, and performs exploratory and time series analysis.
-The project focuses on identifying correlations between weather conditions and pollution levels, as well as forecasting future pollution trends.
+The project focuses on identifying correlations between weather conditions, pollution levels and population, as well as forecasting future pollution trends.

+# Observation:

+Despite the outlier countries having almost half the population of other cities, they contribute significantly more PM2.5 and PM10 particles.
+The difference in pollution levels is almost double between 15:00 and 19:00, which is usually the busiest part of the day due to commutes from school or work.

+This disparity could indicate that some cities have better pollution management systems in place, which reduces atmospheric pollutants, or that other cities produce far more emissions.
+Given the difference in population between the two groups, I believe the former is more likely.
+This highlights how effective infrastructure and pollution control measures can significantly reduce emissions.
+To verify this, I could use country development data in cojuction to discover any patterns.

 # Data Sources